-Wherever he does so, it will be an extraordinary achievement for a man of almost 39, who began his Bundesliga journey in the last millennium.
-The German top flight's leading foreign-born goalscorer with 191 goals in 430 games, Pizarro credits his success at the top level to hard work on the training pitch and high fitness levels.
+Wherever he does go, it will be an extraordinary achievement for a man of almost 40, who began his Bundesliga journey in the last millennium and has since netted a goal in the German top flight in each of the last 20 calendar years.
+The Bundesliga’s leading foreign-born goalscorer with 192 goals in 446 games, Pizarro credits his success at the top level to hard work on the training pitch and high fitness levels.

 "I've always tried to be better prepared than anyone else," he said.
 "I've scored a lot of goals late on in games, when the opposition have tired.
 I've been able to take advantage of that because I was in good shape myself."

 That commitment to personal high standards is unlikely to change as Pizarro embarks on what could be the final chapter of his storied career.
-His is a footballing odyssey that began in Callao, a rough-and-ready port city on the outskirts of the Peruvian capital, Lima, where Pizarro was born and has taken him to Bremen, London and Munich.
+His is a footballing odyssey that began in Callao, a rough-and-ready port city on the outskirts of the Peruvian capital, Lima, where Pizarro was born and has taken him to Bremen, London, Munich and most recently Cologne.

 Although his father was a talented footballer and almost made a professional breakthrough, it was the siren call of the sea that turned into Pizarro Senior's profession.
 His son Claudio followed in similar footsteps, although on the field not the waves, making his professional bow for Deportivo Pesquero (Fisherman's Sport Club) in 1996, before joining Alianza Lima, Peru's most regal club, a year later.

 It was at Alianza that Pizarro caught Bremen's eye; despite an offer from Real Betis in Spain, Bremen "came to watch and left a good impression," and so it was to northern Germany where the striker headed in 1999.